How To Stop Bloating

 Symptoms of Bloating

 When you’re bloated, you know about it.
 Bloating symptoms are uncomfortable and can ruin the pleasure of enjoying a meal.
 Your stomach feels bigger than normal or tight—as if a balloon is being inflated inside your abdomen.
-It can effect anyone, no matter what age they are or lifestyle they follow.
+It can affect anyone, no matter what age they are or lifestyle they follow.

 Bloating and gas often go hand-in-hand.
 You may get hiccups and need to burp and pass wind more often.
 Your belly may rumble and gurgle as your digestive system tries to do something with all the gas lingering in your digestive tract.